Chelsea Register Office wedding photographerFor your Chelsea Old Town Hall or Kensington Town Hall wedding

-The Registrar will welcome you and your guests, you will say your vows, exchange (optional) rings, and the sign the official Register.
+The Registrar will welcome you and your guests, you will say your vows, exchange (optional) rings, and then sign the official Register.
 You can also choose to have a piece of music played during your entrance and the signing of the Register.
-You may also choose to have a guest or the Registrar make a (non-religious) reading.
-Ceremonies last between 10 and 25 minutes typically.
+You may also choose to have up to two (non-religious) readings made by either of you, a guest, or even the Registrar.

 How many witnesses do I need and who can they be?

 At Chelsea it is popular for couples who have chosen to marry in secret or without guests to ask Chelsea Pensioners to act as witnesses.
-For more information please see my Chelsea Pensioners page.
+For more information please see the Chelsea Pensioners page.